gazebosim/gz-sensors/tutorials/segmentation_camera.md

     </model>
 ```

-If you're including a model from a place like [ignition fuel](https://app.gazebosim.org/dashboard), you can add the label plugin as a child for the `<include>` tag:
+If you're including a model from a place like [Gazebo Fuel](https://app.gazebosim.org/dashboard), you can add the label plugin as a child for the `<include>` tag:

 ```xml
    <include>